-Stay connected - look out for one another
+Stay connected and look out for one another

 - Maintain contact with your community whilst following distancing guidelines.
 Can you talk to neighbours over the fence?

 - Make a list of people who may be more vulnerable or isolated and assist where possible (e.g., those without internet access, or who can’t shop online).

 - Use this time to strengthen the bonds with your close friends and family who are in this lockdown situation with you.

 During this uncertain time, it's important to remember that sticking together will strengthen the connections we have with each other.
-Showing kindness and compassion will help those around you, as well as contributing to your own sense of purpose and wellbeing in difficult times.
+Showing kindness and compassion will help those around you, as well as contributing to your own sense of purpose and wellbeing.

 It’s important to remember that COVID-19 doesn’t discriminate - everyone is at risk and needs to follow guidelines from the government and medical experts.
-Maintain good hygiene and practice physical distancing.
+Continue to maintain good hygiene and practice physical distancing.

 You might find that even though you and your loved ones are practicing self-care, the added pressure of the COVID-19 situation can be overwhelming.
 With distancing guidelines in full effect and people being encouraged to self-isolate, telephone and online health services are a great solution.
 If possible, contact your GP or mental health professional for extra help (but ensure you are following all advice from Healthdirect, especially if you’re showing symptoms or are in self-isolation).
-Ask your doctor if they are using Skype, Zoom or other online video calling programs to stay in touch and provide services remotely.
+Ask your doctor if they are using Skype, Zoom or other telehealth programs to stay in touch and provide services remotely.

 Lifeline - 13 11 14

 - You can access this service by phone or through online counselling.
 There will phone counsellors available to take your call from 7pm to midnight.

 - Click above for free online support and counselling.

 - Short term counselling and referrals by phone and web chat.

 With so much change going on across the world it’s important to stay up to date with what’s going on.
-The resources below are trusted places to find health information on COVID-19.
+The resources below are trusted places where you can find health information on COVID-19.

 Australia Government Coronavirus (COVID-19) Health Alert